sohamsarkar-math/big-data-management-analytics/Spark/README.md

-# A README file explaining how to run the JAR files:
+# A README file explaining how the .py, .ipynb and the output files:

 In this folder, you will find that there are 3 files corresponding to each Question:
 - A .py file, which is compiled in any Python IDE